davidpallmann/hashnode-backups/ckzvq1zxs02mxdhs1bqskesmv.md

 To await completion of the job, a loop sleeps and checks the job status using GetTranscriptionJobAsync.
 Once the job is no longer in an IN_PROGRESS state, it is either completed or has failed.
 The output file is retrieved from S3 and saved to a local file with the class method SaveS3ObjectAsFile.
 Finally, the input and output files are deleted from the S3 bucket, since they're no longer needed.

-## Step 4: Run the Program and Test Convert Speech to Text
+## Step 4: Run the Program and Test Speech to Text

 Now it's time to run our .NET code and convert speech to text.